-During National Heritage week in August the Ellen Hutchins Festival is being held in Bantry, Glengarriff and Ballylickey.
-Ellen Hutchins was Ireland's first botanist and the festival celebrates her legacy with botanical walks, art exhibitions and demonstrations.
+During National Heritage week last August the Ellen Hutchins Festival was being held in Bantry, Glengarriff and Ballylickey.
+Ellen Hutchins was Ireland's first botanist and the festival celebrated her legacy with botanical walks, art exhibitions and demonstrations.

 The West Cork Literary Festival is held every July in Bantry.
 This week long festival holds workshops and readings which include big names in the literary world.
-The festival this year hosted literary heavyweights Colm Toibin and Booker prize winner Anne Enright.
+The festival last year hosted literary heavyweights Colm Toibin and Booker prize winner Anne Enright.
 Tickets for the event with Graham Norton sold out in record time.
 Watch this space for 2018 information.

 Bantry's tourist office is a great resource for local information and attractions.
 Click this link to visit their informative website.